 - Pricing – This is a big one.
 When was the last time you reviewed your pricing?
 Are you competitive enough?
 If you do not feel comfortable with your pricing, now is the time to take action.
 In the govcon space, you cannot afford to be asleep on the wheel.
-Taking a proactive approach to monitor your pricing and make adjustment is a must.
+Taking a proactive approach to monitoring your pricing and making adjustments is a must.

 - Accounts Payables – On the contrary, are you paying your vendors extremely fast?
 Are you seeing your AP aging is less than 30 days?
 It is important to know how these quick-pay behaviors impact your cash.
 It is ideal to keep vendor agreements to 30-45 days, and only priority vendors as less than 30 or pay upon receipt.
 It is a great time to review your vendor payment terms and renegotiate if needed.